IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 &nbsp;

 ## **Message Acknowledgement**
-These implemetation policies apply in case there is a system failure situation and message(s) cannot be delivered in time.
+These implementation policies apply in case there is a system failure situation and message(s) cannot be delivered in time.

-Pulsar provides both **cummulative** acknowledgment and **individual** acknowledgment.
-In cummulative acknowledgement, any message before the acknowledged message will not be redelivered or consumed again.
-In individual acknowledgedment, only the messages marked as acknowledged will not be redelivered in the case of failure.
+Pulsar provides both **cumulative** acknowledgment and **individual** acknowledgment.
+In cumulative acknowledgement, any message before the acknowledged message will not be redelivered or consumed again.
+In individual acknowledgement, only the messages marked as acknowledged will not be redelivered in the case of failure.

-For both exclusive or failover subscriptions (streaming) cummulative or individual acknowledge can be applied.
+For both exclusive or failover subscriptions (streaming) cumulative or individual acknowledge can be applied.
 For shared subscription (queuing) only individual acknowledge is applicable.
 &nbsp;
 <p align="center">
 <img width="600" height="500" src="https://user-images.githubusercontent.com/67383481/154717167-c0d6053a-60e3-4416-bc38-9e5ba0323bd3.png")
 </p>
 <p align="center">
-Fig. 3: Cummulative (above) vs Individual (below) Message Acknowledgent, blue cells will be redelivered.
+Fig. 3: Cumulative (above) vs Individual (below) Message Acknowledgment, blue cells will be redelivered.
 </p>
 &nbsp;